brickblock-io/smart-contracts/ECOSYSTEM.md

 `PoaProxy` keeps, in non-sequential storage, a masterContract and a registry address.
 These are accessed through the getter functions `proxyMasterContract()` and `proxyRegistry()`

 ### Owner
-There is no explicit `owner` but there is a single function, `proxyChangeMaster()` which requires that the caller is [PoaManager](#poamanager).
+There is no explicit `owner` but there is a single function, `proxyChangeTokenMaster()` which requires that the caller is [PoaManager](#poamanager).
 So [PoaManager](#poamanager) can be considered the owner in this case.

 ### Upgrading
-`proxyChangeMaster()` is the method used to upgrade a `PoaProxy`.
-This simply points the `PoaProxy` to a new `PoaMaster` which has already been deployed.
-New functionality and/or bugfixes would be in the new `PoaMaster`.
-Care must be taken to correctly preserve the storage from the previous version of `PoaMaster`.
+`proxyChangeTokenMaster()` and `proxyChangeCrowdsaleMaster()` are the methods used to upgrade a `PoaProxy`.
+These methods simply points the `PoaProxy` to a new `PoaMaster` or `PoaCrowdsaleMaster` which has already been deployed.
+New functionality and/or bugfixes would be in the new `PoaMaster` or `PoaCrowdsaleMaster`.
+Care must be taken to correctly preserve the storage from the previous version of `PoaMaster` or `PoaCrowdsaleMaster`.
 To upgrade, the new address must be a contract and the method must be called from `PoaManager`.

 ### Fallback Function
 This is where the magic happens.
 This is where `delegatecall` is used to take code from `PoaMaster` and use it on the `PoaProxy`'s `storage`.
 This forms the concept of a `Proxy`.
 For more information on how this works, see the links previously listed above.